Janice Battersby: Storylines

 In January 2007, Janice's heating breaks down and she calls plumber Roger Stiles (Andrew Dunn) to fix it, who arrives late.
 After socialising a bit, Roger asks Janice to go with him to France for a few months, which she accepts.
 She returns in March and Roger returns in June.
 She subsequently finds out that her stepdaughter Leanne is a prostitute; after everyone finds out, Janice gets into a catfight with co-worker Kelly Crabtree (Tupele Dorgu).
 Janice pleads with her to give up her work, but Leanne initially refuses as it is too lucrative.
-Eventually she admits that she can not continue and moves in with Janice.
-Janice and Roger reconcile, and Roger gives Leanne a loan for the restaurant she plans to open but his lack of money means he struggles to pay his rent, so he moves in with Janice.
+Eventually she admits that she cannot continue and moves in with Janice.
+Janice and Roger reconcile, and Roger gives Leanne a loan for the restaurant she plans to open, but his lack of money means he struggles to pay his rent, so he moves in with Janice.
 Leanne's restaurant burns down in April 2008.
 A few weeks later, Paul tells the police he and Leanne set the place on fire for insurance money.
 Janice is furious with Leanne for lying to her.

 In September 2008, Janice and Leanne discover that one of the Lottery syndicate tickets for Underworld is a winner, to the tune of almost £25,000.
 Spotting an opportunity, Leanne persuades Janice that they should keep the money and claim the winnings by setting up a bogus bank account in Rosie Webster's (Helen Flanagan) name.
 However, Rosie has vanished, worrying her parents and when they learn of the lottery win, the police stop looking for Rosie, believing that she has absconded with the cash.
 Unable to live with her guilty conscience, Janice eventually comes clean on 8 October 2008 and is arrested while at work in the factory.
 The factory girls also tell Roger about the scam and he leaves Janice, disgusted at her behaviour.
 Janice is left on the Street in tears as Roger drives away.
 Leanne sees her from her upstairs window and callously just shuts the blind.
 In November, Janice stands trial for the scam alone, having agreed to keep Leanne's name out of it and is sentenced to community service, much to the disgust of her colleagues.
 She starts her work placement at the canteen at Weatherfield General Hospital in December and is initially delighted to discover that her supervisor is Emily Bishop (Eileen Derbyshire), whom she sees as a pushover.
 However, she is proven wrong as Emily is very strict.
 On 29 December, she goes for a cigarette outside the hospital and meets Mike Scott (Anthony Bessick).
 He tells her he is in for a chest infection, downgraded from pneumonia.
 She tells him about her community service, and they laugh over their shared misfortune.
 Janice then goes back to work, but that night her friends tell her that she has been beaming the whole time she has been out with them, which suggests that she still has Mike on her mind.